 Close to Home Productions

 Sue Perlgut formed Close to Home Productions in 2007 as an independent film company specializing in socially relevant documentaries and web videos for individuals and businesses.
 Films include 101 Ways to Retire–or Not! which was produced, directed and co-written in 2007 with Christopher Julian and was broadcast on WSKG PBS, an official selection of the Buffalo Niagara Film Festival and winner of 2008 Mature Media Awards.
 Other films include Stay Strong: Lift for Life, a strength training video for people aged 65 or older completed in 2007 and Beets and Beans: Living and Dying with Hospice, a half-hour documentary that dispels myths about Hospice care, completed in 2010.
-Close to Home Productions also completed a teaser for It’s All Right To Be Woman Theatre, a feminist theatre troupe in New York City during the 1970s, and has produced numerous informational videos for local agencies and businesses.
+In 2020 Close to Home Productions completed a documentary about It’s All Right To Be Woman Theatre, a feminist theatre troupe in New York City during the 1970s, and has produced numerous informational videos for local agencies and businesses.
 For more information, visit: www.CloseToHomeProductions.com

-For the past seven years Perlgut has focused on filmmaking and theatre.
+Since 2007 Perlgut has focused on filmmaking and theatre.
 A graduate of NYU with a MA in Educational Theatre, Perlgut has worked, for more than 40 years, as a director, performer, playwright, storyteller, puppet maker, teacher, arts administrator and producer of theatre in colleges, public schools, community centers and alternative performing spaces in New York City and Ithaca, N.Y.
 She is one of the founding members of It’s All Right To Be Woman Theatre, and currently directs the Senior Citizen Theatre Troupe of Lifelong in Ithaca, NY.
 In the 1970’s and 80’s she owned and managed two retail businesses: Djuna Books, a feminist bookstore in New York City, and Lucia, a women’s clothing store in Ithaca, N.Y.

 Recent interviews with Sue Perlgut: